AlphaDevelopmentSolutions/FRCScoutWebServer/README.md

     databases/vYYYY.M.M.P.update.sql

+## Contributing
+Contributions are welcomed and encouraged!

+To contribute, fork this repo and create a pull request to merge into the release branch your issue is tagged under.

 ## Error Codes
 **5x01:** PHP tried to write a file to the server and failed.
 Does your server have correct permissions?